GeminiDRSoftware/DRAGONS/recipe_system/doc/rs_UsersManual/supptools/dataselect.rst

       --tags TAGS, -t TAGS  Comma-separated list of required tags.
       --xtags XTAGS         Comma-separated list of tags to exclude --expr EXPRESSION     Expression to apply to descriptors (and tags) --strict              Toggle on strict expression matching for exposure_time (not just close) and for filter_name (match component number).
       --output OUTPUT, -o OUTPUT
                             Name of the output file
+      --adpkg ADPKG         Name of the astrodata instrument package to useif not gemini_instruments
       --verbose, -v         Toggle verbose mode when using -o --debug               Toggle debug mode

 ``dataselect`` Command Line Tool
 --------------------------------